They Came Together: Plot

 Driving to the countryside to meet them, Joel discovers they are white supremacists.
 He and Molly argue and break up.
-Joel begins seeing Tiffany again, as Trevor had dumped her, and goes back to his life before Molly.
+Joel begins seeing Tiffany again, as Trevor had dumped her, and returns to his life before Molly.
 She begins dating her banker Eggbert, although they clearly have little in common.

 As Molly and Joel share friends, they coincide at the usual autumn festivities.
 Molly and Eggbert become engaged at New Year's.
-Joel realizes that he is still in love with her, so breaks up with Tiffany, who reveals she is actually Judge Judy.
+Joel realizes that he is still in love with her, so he breaks up with Tiffany, who reveals she is actually Judge Judy.

-Months later, just after he prevents CSR from destroying Upper Sweet Side, he races to the wedding.
+Months later, just after he prevents CSR from destroying Upper Sweet Side, he races to Molly's wedding.
 Joel arrives to find that she has already left Eggbert at the altar, so he goes to the Brooklyn Promenade to find her.
 All of the wedding guests follow Joel there.

-After Joel makes a speech declaring his love, after several interruptions, they agree to get back together.
-Molly's ex-husband Spike, who was just released from jail, confronts Joel.
-They have a fight, which Joel wins, and Spike is again apprehended by the police, (only to be suddenly executed on site).
-Joel and Molly get married one year later, and Joel unveils a folding coffee table now placed outside Upper Sweet Side, which he calls Cup of Joel.
+Joel makes a speech declaring his love, which is repeatedly interrupted, including by Molly's ex-husband Spike, just released from jail, who confronts Joel.
+They have a fight, which Joel wins, and Spike is again apprehended by the police (only to be suddenly executed on site).
+Joel and Molly agree to get back together; one year later they get married, and Joel unveils a folding coffee table now placed outside Upper Sweet Side, which he calls Cup of Joel.

-In the present, Joel and Molly reveal that they are getting divorced, as their marriage has since fallen apart due to their failed business venture and increasing debts.
-Because of this Molly got addicted to pills and started sleeping with an old boyfriend (Frank) again.
-So, Molly and Joel mutually decided they should be friends.
+In the present, Joel and Molly reveal that they are getting divorced, as their marriage has since fallen apart due to their business ventures failing and increasing debts.
+Because of this, Molly developed a pill addiction and started sleeping with her old boyfriend Frank again, and Molly and Joel mutually decided they should be friends.

-After they finish telling their story to Kyle and Karen, both couples wonder and then agree to give their marriages another shot.
+After they finish telling their story to Kyle and Karen, both couples agree to give their marriages another shot.